tmobile/percy-cake/README.md

 On the add / edit page, the `SAVE AS DRAFT` button will only save your changes locally, the changes are only committed and pushed to the repository when you click `COMMIT` button.
 You can also save multiple files as draft, and use the 'COMMIT CHANGES' button on the dashboard page to commit and push changes altogether.

 The environment nodes have a `View Compiled YAML` option, which will generate a preview of environment specific YAML file that user uses in application deployment.
+It does the similar thing as the `hydrate.js` script mentioned above.
 In this view, all inheritances and variables will be resolved.

 Here is a brief [video]() to demonstrate the features.